Hawaii to lift COVID-19 travel quarantine rules this month

 The governor said he would maintain Hawaii’s indoor mask mandate at least through March 25, and would be evaluating whether to lift it after that.
 Hawaii is last state in the nation with a statewide mandate in effect.

-The governor said state Department of Health will review recommendations of the Centers for Disease Control and Prevention before he decides, Ige said.
+The governor said the state Department of Health will review the recommendations of the Centers for Disease Control and Prevention before he decides, Ige said.

 Ige said he wants to make sure that public schools will be able to continue with in-person learning.
 He said more people will be traveling as spring break comes, which could increase the presence of the coronavirus at schools.